CloudBytes-Academy/CloudBytes.dev/calepin/content/articles/0012 convert-pelican-website-to-pwa.md

 ## Register the service worker
 This has to be in your main theme JavaScript application file.
-E.g. in UberPython's case the `app.js` is stored under `//assets/js` folder.
+E.g. in CloudBytes's case the `app.js` is stored under `//assets/js` folder.
 If you view source, you should see an HTML header that links this

 ```html
 <script defer src="/assets/js/app.js"></script>